-Back in the mid-2000s, though, the gap between the haves and have-nots was far less pronounced, and no man characterised that more than Juninho Pernambucano.
+Back in the mid-2000s, though, the gap between the haves and have-nots was far less pronounced, and no man characterized that more than Juninho Pernambucano.

 Everything about Juninho goes against what we’ve come to expect from footballers in the 21st century.

 Only having one European club on his CV is a little out of the ordinary for someone so instantly recognizable to those familiar with Champions League football, but not as much as the fact that it took him until his mid-twenties to make the move over from Brazil.